microsoft/LightGBM/docs/Parameters.rst

 Weight Data
 ~~~~~~~~~~~

-LightGBM support weighted training.
+LightGBM supports weighted training.
 It uses an additional file to store weight data, like the following:

 ::